Definition of Saramambiche

-This term was first heard on the theme song of Puerto Rican singer Hector “El Father”, entitled “Noche de travesuras“; which was released in 2005 and whose lyrics refer to having a “Night of mischief and encounters with a girl”.
-In addition, the performer takes advantage to “sell himself as the best and bravest” (something typical within the urban genre).
+This term was heard for the first time in the musical theme of the Puerto Rican singer Hector “El Father”, entitled “Noche de mischiefs”; which was launched on the market in 2005 and whose lyrics refer to having a “Night of mischief and encounters with a girl.”
+In addition, the interpreter takes the opportunity to “sell himself as the best and bravest” (something typical within the urban genre).

-It was popularized internationally by Puerto Ricans Hector the Father, Tego Calderon and even the trap singer Bad Bunny has become involved in his mention.
+It was popularized internationally by Puerto Ricans Hector el Father, Tego Calderon and even the trap singer Bad Bunny has participated in its mention.

 In 2017, the Puerto Rican singer Bad Bunny launched the musical theme entitled “Tú no metes cabra”, in which, of course, he repeatedly mentions the word “Saramambiche”.
 Daddy Yankee, Anuel Aa and Cosculluela participate in the featuring of this song.